 Lesotho is mostly visited as part of a South African trip by tourists and hardly ever more than two days are spent in the country.
-Yet there is quite a lot to discover and to experience in Lesotho.
+Yet there is quite a lot to discover and to experience in the Kingdom of Lesotho.
 During the last years I have visited mainly the western part of Lesotho.
 So it was time to explore the rest of the country and for more than two days this time.

 - Lesotho is ruled by a constitutional monarchy and is one of the 3 remaining kingdoms in Africa (the others are Morocco and Swaziland).
-King Letsi III is the reigning king of Lesotho since 1990.
+King Letsie III is the reigning king of Lesotho since 1990.

-- The lowest point above sealevel in Lesotho is 1500 metres, making it the country with the highest low point in the world.
+- The lowest point above sea level in Lesotho is 1500 metres, making it the country with the highest low point in the world.

 - You would not immediately associate Africa with snow, but Lesotho is home to the highest ski resort in Africa.
 Afriski is situated at 3050 metres above sea level.

-- With a drop of 192 metres, the Maletsunyane is the highest single drop waterfall in Southern Africa.
+- With a drop of 192 metres, the Maletsunyane falls is the highest single drop waterfall in Southern Africa.
 According to the Guinness book of records, the longest commercially operated single-drop abseil is one of 204m (670ft) down the Maletsunyane waterfall in Semonkong lodge.